zhenhuiguo1995/CS5001/Othello_Part_2/Othello/README.md

    - greedy strategy: place the tile at the position which leads to the most flips
    - corner strategy: takes up the corner position
-   - block strategy: make a move such that the opponent player cannot make a move the next turn
+   - block strategy: make a move such that the opponent player cannot make a move the next turn, if possible
-   - balanced greedy strategy: assumes that the opponent adopts the greedy strategy, place the tile at the position where on average gets more flips

 - GameController: controls the shift of the human player and AI, also receives legal mouse press